 - Vocabulary Lesson & Cards

-- Select a grade range to find ELL Assessments that correlate to grade level WIDA, TESOL, and Common Core State Standards.
+- Select a grade range to find ELL Assessments that correlate to WIDA, TESOL, and Common Core State Standards.

 - Review each Skills List to become familiar with language skills addressed in the assessments at the chosen grade range.

 - Review the Vocabulary Cards to determine content-area topics covered in each assessment.*

 - Administer the first ELL Assessment in a grade range at the beginning of the school year (or when a new English language learner enters your classroom) using the Assessment Script and Directions.

 - Use the Answer Key and the Writing and Speaking Scoring Rubrics to score students' assessments.

 - Record individual student's results on the Tracking Student Progress Form as baseline data for planning instruction.

 - Use the last column of the Answer Key to form groups of students who need to learn or practice specific language skills.